Norwood Scale

 Norwood scale showing the 7 stages of hair loss

-What is the Norwood Scale?
+What is the Norwood Scale

 The Norwood Scale was named after Dr. O’Tar Norwood.
 It is a widely recognized classification system used to assess and categorize male pattern baldness.
 Developed in the 1970s, it remains one of the most commonly employed tools in the field of hair restoration.
 The scale consists of seven distinct stages, each representing a different degree of hair loss progression.
 Stage 1 on the Norwood Scale indicates no significant hair loss, with a normal hairline.
 As the stages progress, they depict increasing levels of hair loss.
 The patterns range from slight recession at the temples (Stage 2) to extensive balding at the crown and front (Stages 5 to 7).
 By providing a standardized framework for evaluating hair loss, the Norwood Scale allows healthcare professionals to accurately diagnose the severity of male pattern baldness and tailor treatment plans accordingly.
 It also serves as a valuable tool for individuals experiencing hair loss, enabling them to better understand their condition and explore appropriate interventions to address it.